Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/README.md

 #### The ideal user for this website is:

-- English speaking, due the website language.
+- English speaking, due to the website language.
 - Who ideally has a good internet connection.

 #### Visitors to this website are searching for: